upuil/CCSN-Database/README.md

 All images are fixed resolution 256×256 pixels with the JPEG format.
 The dataset is released under a `creative commons license`.
 Please fill out this form to receive the download instructions.

-More details about the dataset can be found in the following paper:

-Please cite the above paper if you use the SWIMCAT dataset.
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for